 - A letter of reference from a professional educator familiar with the student’s academic progress (e.g., academic advisor, major professor, teacher).
 We ask the letter writer to comment on how the student is likely to respond to living in another environment and culture.
 You will be prompted to provide the name and email address of your referee during the online submission process.
 Your referee will automatically be contacted via email and instructed to provide a letter.

 - An unofficial copy of the student’s transcript.
-Transcripts should be sent to:
+Transcripts should be emailed to:

 Department of Anthropology

 - The student must submit his/her completed application materials to the ASP Awards Committee by March 1, 2017.
 Past awardees will be ineligible.